jameshickman/webbus3/README.md

 # Simple component system for Single Page Applications

 Web Bus provides a minimal message passing, aka.
-Pub Sub, framework for assembling reusable JavScript (ES6) components.
+Pub Sub, framework for assembling reusable JavaScript (ES6) components.
 This package provides a very minimal set of abilities with a small number of essential add-ons.

 ## Essential features